yuhattor/copilot-patterns/contents/en/collaboration/ai-friendly-documentation.md

 ### Checklist for Further Learning

-- How can I ensure all team members are adhering to the text-based documentation standard?
+- How can you ensure that team members are adhering to text-based documentation standards?
-- What tools can I use to automatically convert non-text-based documents to text-based formats?
+- What other team/project documentation could be written in text to speed up development?
-- How can the adoption of text-based documentation improve the integration with AI tools like GitHub Copilot?
+- How can the adoption of text-based documentation improve development using the AI tool GitHub Copilot?